open-ephys/gui-docs/source/User-Manual/Plugins/Quality-Monitor.rst

 Recommended signal chain
 ########################

-Quality Monitor should be placed downstream of the source or filters whose data quality you want to assess.
-It is intended for high-channel-count extracellular recordings, especially Neuropixels data, but it can monitor any incoming data stream that contains electrode channels.
+The Quality Monitor is designed for high-channel-count extracellular recordings, especially Neuropixels data, but it can be used with any incoming data stream that contains electrode channels.
+For optimal performance, the Quality Monitor should be placed downstream of a :ref:`bandpassfilter` and :ref:`commonaveragereference` or :ref:`neuropixelscar` plugin.

-The plugin creates one sidebar entry for each incoming data stream that contains electrode channels.
-The four diagnostic panels always display metrics for the data stream that is selected in this sidebar.
-If depth, shank, or position metadata is available from the upstream source, channels are sorted by probe geometry before being displayed.
-Otherwise, channels are shown in their original stream order.

 Because Quality Monitor is a Sink plugin, it does not modify continuous data or event data that pass to downstream processors.